Hong Kong Trade Development Council: HKTDC Online Marketplace

-Bilateral Cooperation

-The HKTDC supports a series of bilateral economic and business committees.
-These business forums help promote economic ties between Hong Kong and the European Union, France, Japan, Korea, Taiwan, the United Kingdom and the United States.
-Ad-hoc meetings are also organised annually with various Chinese mainland provinces and municipalities and Taiwan.

 Global Presence

 The HKTDC is headquartered in Hong Kong.
 As of 2018, it has around 50 offices which span six continents.
 In addition to its headquarters its operations comprise 13 offices across mainland China as well locations throughout the Asia Pacific, including Taipei, India, Japan and Australia.

 Beyond Asia, offices include: North American locations such as New York City and Toronto, plus Latin America, 11 European cities, and premises in South Africa and the Middle East.

 The offices have various functions.
 They act as "a window for Hong Kong to the outside world", as two-way links between the relevant country or region, provide assistance for companies or individuals interested in doing business with Hong Kong, and as a liaison between the SAR Government and governments of the relevant country.
 Their work has had a significant effect in enhancing the international profile of Hong Kong.